Skip to main content

 County Health Department

-Visit your local county health department or vital records office in person.
+Visit your local county health department or records office in person.

 Same day if in person